zulip/zulip/docs/production/export-and-import.md

     the same output).
   * Backups must be restored on a server running the same `postgres` version.
-  * Migrating organizations between self-hosting and Zulip Cloud (generally requires renumbering all the users/messages/etc.).
+  * Backups aren't useful for migrating organizations between self-hosting and Zulip Cloud (which may require renumbering all the users/messages/etc.).

   We highly recommend this tool in situations where it is applicable, because it is highly optimized and highly stable, since the hard